IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 In this sum type every constructor defines a message with a potential payload to be logged or monitored.

-To actually log such a message the important __traceWith__ function will be called:
+To actually log such a message the central __traceWith__ function must be called:

 ```haskell
 traceWith exampleTracer (IgnoreBlockOlderThanK b)